DXR3IN/Football-Club-Flutter-App/README.md

 # premiere_league_v2

-Link to open the app: https://dxr3in.github.io/premiere-league-teams-flutter/
+Link to open the app: https://dxr3in.github.io/premiere-league-teams-flutter/home Link to open the detail club of arsenal: https://dxr3in.github.io/premiere-league-teams-flutter/detail/Arsenal

 ## Getting Started